-You're currently reading version Eurobot OFFICIAL 1.0 of general rules. (this version concerns fully autonomous robots)
+You're currently reading version Eurobot Junior OFFICIAL 1.0 of general rules. (this version concerns only the remotely operated robots)

 These regulations define the general operation of the competitions, their procedures, the constraints applicable to the different technical components and the running of the matches.